rachel-tj/stem/nettle/README.md

 here's a catcher quote:

-″‘Life is a game, boy.
-Life is a game that one plays according to the rules.‘”
+″‘life is a game, boy. life is a game that one plays according to the rules.‘”

-‘Yes, sir.
-I know it is.
-I know it.’
+‘yes, sir. i know it is. i know it.’

-Game, my ass.
-Some game.
-If you get on the side where all the hot-shots are, then it’s a game, all right—I’ll admit that.
-But if you get on the other side, where there aren’t any hot-shots, then what’s a game about it?
-Nothing.
-No game.”
+game, my ass. some game. if you get on the side where all the hot-shots are, then it’s a game, all right—i’ll admit that. but if you get on the other side, where there aren’t any hot-shots, then what’s a game about it? nothing. no game.”

 holden is so silly he's literally a hotshot.  mr fancy pants pency prep private school.  i can hear it in lubs' voice.